adroitwhiz/after-effects-to-blender-export/README.md

 #### Bake transforms
 When checked, all layer transforms will be "baked" in After Effects instead of being imported keyframes-and-all into Blender.
 In case of a bug in the importer, complicated scenarios (like a 3D layer parented to a 2D layer parented to a 3D layer), or unimplemented features (like Auto-Orient), this may be necessary.

+#### Transform sampling rate
+For those properties with keyframes that cannot be directly imported and must be "baked" (see above), this setting controls how many times they will be sampled per frame.
+The default setting of 1 is usually fine, but if there's some extremely fast motion (most common when simulating camera shake with a "wiggle" expression), and/or you want accurate motion blur trails, you can increase this.

 ## Installation / Usage (Blender)

 To install the Blender add-on, [download](https://github.com/adroitwhiz/after-effects-to-blender-export/raw/master/import-comp-to-blender.py), install, and then enable it via the add-on preferences: